Giftbit/lightrail-client-java/README.md

 If your project already depends on a different version, make sure the versions are compatible.
 We will ensure to periodically update the dependency to the latest version.

-The following dependecy is also necessary only for running the unit tests.
+The following dependecy is also necessary if you want to run the unit tests.
 ```xml
 <dependency>
   <groupId>junit</groupId>